 From its launch at the Geneva Motor Show in 1961, the E-type was to have a production life of thirteen years, during which time the car went through many changes and several different generations.
 The original Series 1 was fitted with an uprated 4.2 litre engine in 1964, and a long wheelbase 2+2 coupé version followed in 1965.
 A modified ‘Series 1½’ was introduced in 1967, and the Series 2 appeared in 1968.

-The Series 3 was offered in open two-seater and two-plus-two coupé forms, and the open car was now also built on the longer wheelbase.
-Both were available with manual or automatic gearbox, and 44 per cent of the Series 3 E-types were automatics.
-A manual two-seater reached a top speed of 146mph (235 km/h) and accelerated to 60mph (97 km/h) in 6.4 seconds.
-At a price of £3123 at launch for the two-seater without extras, the Series 3 still represented remarkable value for money.
-By 1974, the price had increased to £3812.
-Of the 72,529 E-types built, 15,292 were Series 3 models.
+The Series 3 was offered in open two-seater and 2+2 coupé forms, with the open car now also built on the longer wheelbase.
+Although a manual gearbox was still available, it is likely that most cars were fitted with the automatic gearbox.
+A manual gearbox two-seater reached a top speed of 146 mph (235 km/h) and accelerated to 60 mph (97 km/h) in 6.4 seconds.
+At a price of £3,123 at launch for the two-seater without extras, the Series 3 still represented remarkable value for money.

 Registration Mark: HDU 555N (5 February 1975)